cristianoc/arc-challenge/BigARC.md

 ![bigarc-example3](images/bigarc-example3.png)

 This example is an excellent test of compositional reasoning steps across multiple levels.
 Handling this example requires:

 1. Creating a new meta-rule for combining two objects into one.
-2. Generalizing the object extration rule of the vision module to allow bounding box overlap (third example).
+2. Generalizing the object extraction rule of the vision module to allow bounding box overlap (third example).
 3. Using selection as above to pick the smaller object.
 This size-based selection was already used in [SizeARC](SizeARC.md).
-4. Introduce a downscale rule (opposite of upscale rule from another task) to reduce the "other" object's size.
-This requires a predicate similar to the n-periodic symmetry from [InPaintingARC](InPaintingARC.md), where this time `n` to be determined is the multiple of the smaller object's size.
+4. Introducing a downscale rule (inverse of the upscale rule from another task) to reduce the "other" object's size.
+This requires a predicate similar to the n-periodic symmetry from [InPaintingARC](InPaintingARC.md), where `n` to be determined is the multiple of the smaller object's size.
-5. Introduce a binary operation between grids of the same size to merge them into one.
-This specifc instance requires left masking, but the general case requires learning a binary operation.
-Since the size of the output varie, this binary operation needs to be shared across all examples.
-If it were the same, then a diffent rule would need to be used.
+5. Introducing a binary operation between grids of the same size to merge them into one.
+This specific instance requires left masking, but the general case requires learning a binary operation.
+Since the size of the output varies, this binary operation needs to be shared across all examples (it's a map operation).
+If it were the same, then a different rule could be used to express more nuanced patterns.